bklevence/bklevence.github.io/_tools/laser-uls60.md

 ## Machine Preparation Checklist

+{% capture notice-warning %}
-Never clean any optic right after engraving or cutting because the optic may be hot and the cool lens cleaning solution may thermally shock the optic and crack it.{: .notice--warning}
+Never clean any optic right after engraving or cutting because the optic may be hot and the cool lens cleaning solution may thermally shock the optic and crack it.
+{% endcapture %}
+<div class="notice">{{ notice-warning | markdownify }}</div>

 ![VLS.60 Motion System](/assets/images/laser-08.png)